Out of Programme (OOP)

 Royal College approval

 For all out of programme training, clinical or research experiences, the RCPCH must support the application.
 It is the responsibility of the trainee to seek this approval.
 The RCPCH has designated its Regional Advisors (RA) as the Colleges’ nominated source of approval.
 Therefore all applications will need to be supported and signed off by the respective RA after verification of suitability of the OOP.
 If you are undertaking an OOPR it is the Academic Regional Advisor who must support and sign of the application.
 Check to see who your is for your deanery.
+If you do not have an Academic Regional Advisor within your region, you are advised to seek out Academic Regional Advisor from a neighbouring region to sign your application.

 Please note: Should your OOP application be unsuccessful then you are advised to contact your Head of School in the first instance.
 Out of Programme is a deanery managed process and the role of the College is to give approval to applications only and is unable to get involved with applications that are not approved.